 This is me

-I am a destination wedding photographer, it's true, but there's more to it than that.
-Originally from Southern California, I currently live in Oahu with my husband, a pilot who nerds out on all things movie related and loses it over fluffy dogs.
+I’m so stoked you’re here reading this!
+Friends usually say that I am kind, a little weird, and a very calming presence.
+I’ve been told I get along with most everyone and I think that has a lot to do with just loving people for who they are.
+I was born & raised in Southern California — I’m really grateful for growing up in such a beautiful and diverse state, but my greatest adventure so far meant moving to Hawaii!
+In 2018 I moved to Oahu with my husband Brent, a pilot who nerds out on all things movie related and loses it over fluffy dogs like our Corgi Maebel.
 We have two birdies and dude are they weird.
 Finnley loves to make fart noises because I've given him one too many raspberries on his belly and Hunter likes to tell very animated stories complete with dancing and wing popping.
 It sure is cute when he says "I love you," though!
 I have a thing for the ocean and paddle boarding is my favorite way to experience it.
 Hiking is also my jam and there's nothing I love more than getting outdoors.
 We're a bit obsessed with craft breweries, too.
 I called out my guy for being nerdy but the truth is, so am I (think Guardians of the Galaxy + Final Fantasy) and I can't pass up a dad joke.

 There are days I still wake up wondering how I ever got so lucky to call this big adventure my job.
 It's really the best thing to explore new places and meet such amazing people.
 It makes me ridiculously happy and I pour all of that back into creating images that capture wild love and real emotion.
 I know deep down in my soul that I was created to do exactly this.
 I'm thankful to have roots in such a beautiful state, but I'm also fond of this big earth and am always down to jump on a plane and adventure with you!
 So, where are we going next?